 - (a) Identify critical processes, resources and loss events; - (b) Establish processes necessary for measuring operational risk; - (c) Monitor operational risk exposures and loss events on an ongoing basis; and - (d) Develop policies, processes and procedures to control or mitigate operational risk. - OM-2.3.2 Banks should assess the costs and benefits of alternative risk limitation and control strategies and should adjust their operational risk exposure using appropriate strategies, in light of their overall risk profile.

-MODULE OM: Operational Risk Management CHAPTER OM-2: General Requirements planning is especially critical for smaller institutions, where management teams tend to be smaller and possibly reliant on a few key individuals.
+MODULE OM: Operational Risk Management CHAPTER OM-2: General Requirements to be smaller and possibly reliant on a few key individuals.

 OM-2.4 Succession Planning